Mikiel Anton Vassalli: Philosophy

 Philosophically, Vassalli felt himself to be part of 'the century of light' and the 'Republic of Letters'.
 He had a passion for intellectual enlightenment and learning, a broad base for formal education, and a longing for a social and political system more in line with egalitarian and fraternal principles.
-On the other hand, his philosophy does not show any pronounced aversion towards religion or the Catholic Church.
+His philosophy does not show any aversion towards religion or the Catholic Church.

 Vassalli came in contact with the doctrines of the 'Age of Enlightenment' while studying in Rome, Italy, between 1785 and 1795.
 He seems to have avidly read the major works of the encyclopaedists, and ventured to envisage their teachings in some concrete political form.
 Barely a year after terminating his studies in Rome, in 1796 Vassalli published an open letter, called Alla Nazione Maltese (To the Maltese Nation), as an introduction to his Maltese-Latin-Italian dictionary in which he exposed, perhaps for the first time, his philosophical and political views.
 The book also included a Discorso Preliminare (An Opening Word) in which he outlined his prospective reorganisation of Maltese society.

 It was political and social change that Vassalli sought.
 Translating and applying the philosophical doctrines of the Enlightenment to the context of Malta, he advocated a wide social reform aimed at the establishment of a Maltese republic based on a broad educational system centred upon the concept of Maltese cultural identity.

-Though philosophically Vassalli might not be considered an original thinker – for he drew almost all of his basic concepts and ideas from contemporary French encyclopaedists and illuminists – nonetheless his freedom of thought and his understanding of how philosophy could be socially and politically viable might be indeed regarded as significant.
+Though philosophically Vassalli might not be considered an original thinker, for he drew almost all of his basic concepts and ideas from contemporary French encyclopaedists and illuminists, nonetheless his freedom of thought and his understanding of how philosophy could be socially and politically viable might be indeed regarded as significant.
 Most certainly, he is probably to be respected and studied as one of the first Maltese philosophers, apart from John Nicholas Muscat, who carried philosophy into novel ambits of thought and action.

 Death

-Vassalli died in 1829 and, having been refused burial by the Catholic Church, he was buried in the Msida Bastion Historic Garden, a Protestant cemetery mainly used by the British.
+Vassalli died in 1829 and was refused burial by the Catholic Church.
+He was buried in the Msida Bastion Historic Garden, a Protestant cemetery mainly used by the British.